 Diverse teaching methods (research seminar, History Online workshop, placement, special graduation projects)

 Research in the Centre for Historical Studies

-The Centre is devoted to research on a wide range of aspects of the historical investigation spanning from Classical Antiquity to our own time.
-Research interests are mainly focused on the cultural, social, political and economic diversity of Western societies, but also expand to the non-western world (notably South East Asia, Africa) and cover issues such as post-colonialism and transnationalism.
+The Centre is devoted to research on a wide range of aspects of historical investigation spanning from Classical Antiquity to our own time.
+Research interests are mainly focused on the cultural, social, political, and economic diversity of Western societies, but also expand to the non-western world (notably South East Asia, Africa) and cover issues such as post-colonialism and transnationalism.

-- 'Regions, Networks, Mobility': research in this theme group is based on the idea that money, goods, news, knowledge and beliefs function and become meaningful in networks of exchange within or crossing borders.
-The complexity of the historical processes involved is addressed interdisciplinary, thereby challenging economic, social, cultural and political historians as well as other researchers in the arts and humanities and beyond to cooperate and develop new and exciting insights and interpretations.
+'Regions, Networks, Mobility': research in this theme group is based on the idea that money, goods, news, knowledge, and beliefs function and become meaningful in networks of exchange within or crossing borders.
+The complexity of the historical processes involved is addressed interdisciplinary, thereby challenging economic, social, cultural, and political historians as well as other researchers in the arts and humanities and beyond to cooperate and develop new and exciting insights and interpretations.
 The theme is embedded in Groningen's research strength in the history of regions and in the evolving new research area of the circulation of knowledge.